flokoe/bash-hackers-wiki/docs/howto/calculate-dc.md

     1

-Note how the first element that will be popped from the stack is printed first, if you are used to an HP calculator, it\'s the reverse.
+Note how the first element that will be popped from the stack is printed first, if you are used to an HP calculator, it's the reverse.

-Don\'t hesitate to put `f` in the examples of this tutorial, it doesn\'t change the result, and it\'s a good way to see what\'s going on.
+Don\'t hesitate to put `f` in the examples of this tutorial, it doesn\'t change the result, and it's a good way to see what's going on.

 ## Registers